schoolacco/Thje_Second_Task/README.md

 # RNG Game

 This Python program acts as a generic RNG game, why would you waste your time playing this?
+This program was intentionally made to be as painful as possible, seriously, don't waste your time on this.

 ## Features
 - Save and Load